Pakistan International Airlines

-PIA was founded on 29 October 1946 as Orient Airways, and was initially based in Calcutta, British India, before shifting operations to the newly independent state of Pakistan in 1947.
+Founded on 29 October 1946 by Mirza Ahmad Ispahani and Adamjee Haji Dawood as Orient Airways, the airline was initially based in Calcutta, British India, before shifting operations to the newly independent state of Pakistan in August 1947.
 Orient Airways was nationalised to form the Pakistan International Airlines Corporation (PIAC).
 The new airline commenced international services in 1955 to London, via Cairo and Rome.
-PIA, in 1964 became the first non-Communist airline to fly to China.
-The airline played a vital role in the establishment of Emirates Airline in 1985.
+In 1964, it became the first non-Communist airline to fly to China.
+The airline assisted in the establishment of Emirates in 1985.
 In 2004, PIA became the launch customer of the Boeing 777-200LR.
 On 10 November 2005, PIA used the Boeing 777-200LR to complete the world's longest nonstop flight by a commercial airliner.
 This flight lasted 22 hours and 22 minutes on the eastbound route between Hong Kong and London.

-PIA is Pakistan's largest airline and operates a fleet of 30+ aircraft.
-The airline operates nearly 50 flights daily, servicing 20 domestic destinations and 27 international destinations across Asia, Europe, the Middle East and North America.
-In addition to commercial flight operations, PIA also owns the Sofitel Paris Scribe Hotel in Paris, and The Roosevelt Hotel in New York City.
-The airline operates a frequent flier programme, PIA Awards +, and has several codeshare and interline agreements.
-However, it is not part of any airline alliance.
+PIA is Pakistan's largest airline and operates a fleet of 32 aircraft, Mostly various Boeing 777 types, Airbus A320s and ATR aircraft.
+The airline operates a frequent flyer program, Awards +Plus.
+It is not part of any airline alliance.
+The airline operates nearly 50 flights daily, servicing 20 domestic destinations and 28 international destinations across Asia, Europe, the Middle East and North America.
+It is under the administrative control of the Secretary to the Government of Pakistan for Aviation.

+In addition to commercial flight operations, PIA also owns the Sofitel Paris, The Scribe Hotel in Paris, and The Roosevelt Hotel in New York City.
+The Roosevelt is now used as a homeless shelter.

+The Government of Pakistan's report in 2020 emphasised that after Air Marshals Nur Khan and Asghar Khan—whose tenures were regarded in aviation circles as the "Golden Age of PIA"—departed from their leadership roles, the airline began a downward trajectory, suffering billions in losses.
+Its assets declined, disciplinary issues escalated, and unions indirectly took control of management.
+Aircraft that were capable of flying were grounded, and repairable equipment was neglected.

 On 30 June 2020, PIA was banned from flying in European airspace initially for six months, starting on 1 July 2020, and then indefinitely after EASA determined that the airline was not capable of certifying and overseeing its operators and aircraft in accordance with applicable international standards.
-This decision was made soon after it was revealed that at least a third of all pilot's licenses issued in Pakistan were not genuine.
+This decision was made soon after it was revealed that at least a fourth of all pilots' licences issued in Pakistan were not genuine.
 By 9 July 2020, the airline was also banned by the United Kingdom and the United States.

+On November 29, 2024, the EASA lifted its ban on PIA and other Pakistani carriers, allowing travel between Pakistan and Europe but not the UK.
+The UK lifted its ban on 16 July 2025.